jimd1989/boar/README.md

 Use `a. d. r.` for carriers and `A. D. R.` for modulators.

-You can also squeeze more sonic mileage out of boar by running multiple instances of it in a pipe.
-Running:

-    rlwrap boar -echo-notes | boar

-will chain together two boars, giving a 4 operator instrument with parallel carrier:modulator paths—similar to a certain algorithm on the Yamaha TX81Z.
-The `echo-notes` option ensures that both boars receive note commands at the same time.

-Of course these extra oscillators are of no use unless they can be given distinct settings.
-The echo command does this:

-    e P 0.001
-    e L 400.0

-Commands prefaced with "e" will not be evaluated in the local instance of boar, but echoed to stdout, where the next boar in the pipe can run them.
-Echoes can stack too:

-    e e l 0.0

-This will mute the third boar in the pipe.

-Why not throw other things in the pipe?
-Consider the script `delay.sh`, which is included in the [boar-extras](https://github.com/jimd1989/boar-extras) repository:

-    boar -echo-notes | delay 0.5 | boar

-There is now a primitive delay effect.
-This pipe-friendly behavior lends itself to all kinds of extensibility.

 ## Typical routing

 When it comes to actual performance, I rarely find myself using a direct boar shell.
 More often than not, I have it listening to a FIFO, which allows boar to be a "server" with multiple "clients."
 Consider the following example, with a pipe of two `boar` commands listening to a FIFO `synth`:

     mkfifo synth
-    boar -echo-notes <> synth | boar
+    boar <> synth
     boar: Welcome.
 You can exit at any time by pressing q + enter.
-    boar: Welcome.
-You can exit at any time by pressing q + enter.

-Then from another shell, I create a dumb repl with `cat`, piping its output through the `semicolons` command (from [boar-extras](https://github.com/jimd1989/boar-extras)), which allows me to issue multiple operations on a single line—a far saner way of editing patches:
+Then from another shell, I create a dumb repl with `cat`, which allows me to issue multiple operations on a single line—a far saner way of editing patches:

-    rlwrap cat | semicolons > synth
+    rlwrap cat > synth
     a0.5;d0.5;s0.5;r0.5
-    ea0.9;ed0.9;es0.5;er0.9
-    ew3
     n60;n65;n69
     o60;o65;n69

 I usually don't play notes in this repl though; I just use it for configuring settings.
 Something like [pop](https://github.com/jimd1989/pop) or [boar-midi](https://github.com/jimd1989/boar-midi) can simultaneously send score data into the `synth` FIFO instead.

 And since everything is just FIFOs and pipes, there's nothing stopping `synth` from listening to `nc` and having a friend duet with you from his/her own machine.
+You aren't limited to a single carrier:modulator pair either of course.
+Use `tee` to send the same notes to multiple instances of `boar`.
 The entire Unix ecosystem is now your DAW.

 ## And that's not all